 Cultivation: A favorable environment consists of dappled sunlight to medium shade, moist to mesic conditions, and a rich loamy soil with abundant organic matter.

-Range & Habitat: Star Sedge is common throughout Illinois (see Distribution Map).
+Range & Habitat: The native Star Sedge is common throughout Illinois (see Distribution Map).
 Habitats include moist to mesic deciduous woodlands, edges of shaded seeps, and slopes of shaded ravines.
 Star Sedge is found in both undisturbed and slightly degraded woodlands.

 Faunal Associations: The floral-faunal relationships of Star Sedge are similar to other sedges, although these are strongly influenced by this sedge's fidelity to woodland habitats.
 It does not provide much cover for vertebrate wildlife, but the seeds are eaten by various songbirds and upland gamebirds that prefer wooded habitats.
 Many species of insects feed on this and other sedges; such insects are sources of food to many birds and mammals.

 Photographic Location: A mesic deciduous woodland (Busey Woods) at Urbana, Illinois.
 The sedge is blooming in the upper photograph, however the perigynia of the inflorescence will not assume their full size until later in the season.